||Gold and silver in veins, stockworks, breccias and bulk-tonnage deposits

 the structurally complex area where magnetics strongly indicate

 pervasive alteration and demagnetization.

-The Core target area has a high discovery potential for high-grade gold
+which it believes have a high discovery potential for high-grade gold

 and silver mineralization in veins, stockworks, breccias and

 bulk-tonnage deposits along the Joy Fault and structural/stratigraphic